fac22/final-project-ideas/README.md

 ### Ideas

 Have a think about what might be a good project for the final few weeks of FAC22.
+You can follow this template:

+- Name (Your name)
+- Describe the problem you'd like to solve
+- Who are the stakeholders?
+- Other considerations
+- What is currently being done to solve this problem?
 - What technology might be interesting to explore?
 - What product might tie together your learnings from the course?